 How to Start a Blog – The Technical Stuff Behind the Brand

 The very first thing you have to do is decide what you want your blog brand to be about.
 How will your brand suit you?
 How can you choose a brand when there are so many things you love?
 This can be scary for many, but it doesn’t have to be.
 My advice is to start with what you love the most and then think about how you can monetize it with good traffic by using affordable SEO services.

 I am launching two new brands this year.
 The first thing I did was write down (yes with pen and paper) everything I wanted to write about.
 For example; Travel, Film, Gaming, Recipes, Toys, DIY, Beauty, Fashion, and Tech all in the Geek vertical.
 I can see right away that several of those topics will allow me to monetize.
 So I want to think of a brand that will speak to those audiences.

 And that’s how you come up with a domain name.
 Think creative yet poignant.

 Step 1: Decide on a domain name

 Or several because you don’t know what will be available.
 Write it down, ask your friends what they like and don’t and why.
 You can see what’s owned and not owned just by entering into an address bar.
-Once you’ve got the winning name, you’ll want to go to choose a host where you can purchase everything (but the theme) that you will need to get you started.
+Once you’ve got the winning name, you’ll want to purchase your domain with a third party like GoDaddy.
+Then stop there.
+Next, you need to choose a host where you can purchase everything (but the theme) that you will need to get you started.

 Step 2: Choose a host